NC kulka fi 2 cale / N52

 Physical properties of sintered neodymium magnets Nd2Fe14B

-- Key role in advanced technologically fields – are utilized in computer drives, electric motors, medical equipment or very advanced devices.
+- Key role in modern technologies – are used in computer drives, electric motors, medical apparatus and various technologically advanced devices.

 Disadvantages of neodymium magnets: